p-ship-it/Pilgrimage-Flutter/README.md

 A social media application much like our favourite instagram.
-Working on it's push notification and 24 hour story function.
+Working on it's 24 hour story function.